tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 089.md

 	- 3 charges, can expend 1 action to cast the wish spell
 	- While wearing the crown he can command
 - Sihrr wishes the portal closed.
 - The portal collapses in on itself.
+The haze is not resolved.
+- We attempt to resurrect Johan Isner, but he does not willingly accept the resurrection spell.
+-